frankshearar/Home/PackageReference-enhancements.md

 ## Transitive dependency resolution
 In case of transitive dependencies, the resolution is always to the lowest version specified in the dependency version or version ranges as specified here.

-There are additional mechanisms to resolve conflict in dependency versions and those are resolved through "Nearest wins" and "Cousin dependencies" algorithm as discussed in details in the documentation.
+There are additional mechanisms to resolve conflict in dependency versions and those are resolved through [Nearest wins](https://docs.microsoft.com/en-us/nuget/consume-packages/dependency-resolution#nearest-wins) and [Cousin dependencies](https://docs.microsoft.com/en-us/nuget/consume-packages/dependency-resolution#cousin-dependencies) algorithm as discussed in details in the documentation.

 ## Key terms